panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `fetch()` rejects only if a request cannot be made or a response cannot be retrieved.
 It might happen because of network problems: no internet connection, host not found, the server is not responding.

 Fortunately, `response.ok` property lets you separate good from bad HTTP response statuses.
-The property is set to `true` only if the response has status from `200` to `299`, inclusive.
+The property is set to `true` only if the response has status `200-299`.

-In the above example, the `response.ok` property is `false` because the response has status `404`.
+In the above example, the `response.ok` property is `false` because the response has the status `404`.

 If you'd like to throw an error on a *bad HTTP status* (outside of the range `200-299`), check the value of `response.ok` property and throw an error manually: